drand/website/docs/about/contributing.md

 ## Submitting issues

-Have you found a bug, or have a feature request for the Drand project?
+Have you found a bug, or have a feature request for the drand project?
 All issues can be submitted [through Github](https://github.com/drand/drand/issues).